arthur-stat/sakimq/README.md

 - Publish-Subscribe Model & Observer Pattern.
 - The explicit queue leverages Disruptor with its zero-copy capability, a design approach more akin to that of RocketMQ.
+- Push model supported (based on Disruptor 3.4.4) (similar to RabbitMQ).
+- Support various exchange strategies (inspired by RabbitMQ).

+# TO DO

+- Pull model optional.